define a class class Xa: "A class example" ii = 1 # a class variable # define a method. # first parameter must must be “self”. # other parameters are the actual parameters for the method. def ff(self): return 3

 Define a class like this:

-# define a class class X1: "A class example" ii = 1 # a class variable # define a method.
-There MUST have a “self” in the arg spec as first item. # this method takes no argument. def ff(self): return 3
+# define a class class Xa: "A class example" ii = 1 # a class variable # define a method. # first parameter must must be “self”. # other parameters are the actual parameters for the method. def ff(self): return 3

 Instantiate a Class, Create a Object